pyfar/sofar/docs/examples.rst

 `Data_IR` is a mandatory double variable of shape `MRN` in which the actual HRIRs are stored.
-The letters M, R, and N are the `dimensions` of the SOFA dictionary.
+The letters M, R, and N are the `dimensions` of the SOFA object.
 They can be seen via

 .. code-block:: python